-If you are installing Kurento in a NAT environment (e.g. if your server is behind a NAT firewall), you also need to configure an external STUN server, in /etc/kurento/modules/kurento/WebRtcEndpoint.conf.ini.
-Similarly, all browser clients that are behind a NAT need to configure the STUN server details with the iceServers field of the RTCPeer-Connection constructor.
+If you are installing Kurento in a NAT environment (e.g. if your media server is behind a NAT firewall), you also need to configure an external STUN server, in /etc/kurento/modules/kurento/WebRtcEndpoint.conf. ini (check How to configure STUN/TURN in Kurento? for more details).
+Similarly, all browser clients that are behind a NAT need to use the STUN server through the iceServers field of the RTCPeerConnection constructor.